Kismet

 POVs and HMWs

-Based on my research, I crafted POV statements and HMW questions to amplify the users' perspectives.
+Based on my research, I crafted Points of View (POV) statements that captured what people were saying.
+Then, I turned those insights into How Might We (HMW) questions, flipping challenges into opportunities for solutions.
 After considering several options, I selected the one that most closely resonated with the feedback gathered from surveys and user interviews.

 Personas